SouthernMethodistUniversity/hpc_docs/docs/access.md

 10. Type \"\<cluster\>.smu.edu\" into the \"Host Name\" field, where "\<cluster\>" is either "m3" or "superpod"
 11. Press \"Open\".
-12. Enter your SMU username (first part of your SMU email address).
+12. Enter your SMU username (first part of your SMU NetID).
 13. Enter your SMU password.
 14. At the command prompt type `echo "` (note the single double quote at the end).